amrvac/amrvac/doc/par.md

 ### Positivity fixes {#par_positivityfix}

 Negative pressure or density caused by the numerical approximations can make the code crash.
-For HD, MHD and all SRHD and SRMHD variants, this can be monitored or even cured by the `smallvalues` subroutines in `src/amrvacphys.correctaux[mod].t` modules, where `[mod]` denotes the physics (hd, mhd, srhd, srmhd).
-This monitoring is active whenever `fixsmall=T`, its default setting (hence, you can avoid all checks, but also all cures, by setting `fixsmall=F`).
-The control parameters `smallrho, smallp` play a role here: they can be set to small positive values, while their default is `smallrho=-1.0d0` and `smallp=-1.0d0`, i.e. no replacements at all.
-They take effect for HD, MHD, SRHD and SRMHD equations when set to a small value, e.g. `smallp=1.0d-12`.
-Actually, they in turn determine _minp, minrho, smalle_ for HD and MHD modules (as set in the `initglobaldata` subroutine in the physics module) and _minp, minrho, smalltau, smallxi_ for the relativistic variants.
-These latter quantities appear in the `src/amrvacphys.correctaux`.t` modules.
+For HD and MHD modules this can be monitored or even cured by the handle_small_values subroutines.
+The control parameters `small_density, small_pressure, small_temperature` play a role here: they can be set to small positive values but not negative values, while their default is 0.
+If `small_temperature` is positve, `small_pressure` is overwritten by the product of `small_pressure` and `small_temperature`.

-The actual treatment involves the _strictsmall_ parameter: Its default value (T) causes a full stop when the smallvalues subroutine in the physics modules would normally correct small densities or energies by some artificial vacuum prescription.
-This corrective prescription is thus turned off by default.
-In this way, you can use it for debugging purposes, to spot from where the actual negative and unphysical value gets introduced.
-If it is somehow unavoidable in your simulations, then you may rerun with a recovery process truned on as follows.
-When setting _strictsmall=F_, two kinds of recovery procedures can be selected, controlled by the logical _strictgetaux_.
-When _strictgetaux=T_, the parameters smallp, smallrho (and derived values minrho, minp, smalle, smalltau, smallxi) are used in an ad-hoc prescription for dealing with `vacuum`, as encoded in `src/amrvacphys.correctaux`.t`.
-In case you select _strictgetaux=F_, the subroutine _correctaux_ is used instead, which uses some kind of averaging from a user-controlled environment about the faulty cells.
+The actual treatment involves the _small_values_method_ parameter: Its default value 'error' causes a full stop when the handle_small_values subroutine in the physics modules.
+In this way, you can use it for debugging purposes, to spot from where the actual negative pressure and unphysical value gets introduced.
+If it is somehow unavoidable in your simulations, then you may rerun with a recovery process turned on as follows.
+When _small_values_method='replace'_, the parameters small_pressure, small_density are used to replace any unphysical value and set momenton to be 0, as encoded in `mod_small_values.t`.
+When you select _small_values_method='average'_, any unphysical value is replaced by averaging from a user-controlled environment about the faulty cells.
 The width of this environment is set by the integer _small_values_daverage_.

-Setting `fixprocess=T` results in a call to the process subroutine before the writing of a snapshot, and following the determination of the timestep constraint by means of CFL and other restrictions.
-It then interfaces to the _process_grid_usr_ subroutine whose default interface is found in _amrvacnul.speciallog.t_.
-You can use this routine for doing computations of non-local auxiliary variables (like the divergence of some vector fields, etc), then using these in turn to do particle acceleration treatments (the latter to be implemented in the process subroutine, using MPI!), etc.
+### Special process {#par_process}
+When set _fixprocess=.true._, user controlled special process can be added to each iteration.
+Subroutine usr_process_grid can be registered in mod_usr.t to process for each grid.
+Subroutine usr_process_global can be registered in mod_usr.t to do global process.
+For example, you can do computations of non-local auxiliary variables (like the divergence of some vector fields, time integrals etc).

 ### Magnetic field divergence fixes {#par_divbfix}

-Depending on `typedivbfix`, sources proportionate to the numerical monopole errors are added to momemtum, energy, and induction equation (the 'powel' type), or to the induction equation alone (the 'janhunen' type).
-The latter type can also be used for SRMHD cases.
+Depending on `typedivbfix`, sources proportionate to the numerical monopole errors are added, in a source-split way, to momemtum, energy, and induction equation (the 'powel' type), or to the induction equation alone (the 'janhunen' type).
 The `divbwave` switch is effective for the Riemann type solvers for multi-D MHD only.
-The default true value corresponds to Powell's _divergence wave_ which stabilizes the Riemann solver.
+The default true value corresponds to Powell divergence wave which stabilizes the Riemann solver.
-Naturally, if Powell's source terms are to be added and in practice it is best to keep the sources out of the Richardson type error estimator (when used), so that we advocate `ssplitdivb=T`.

 Another source term strategy for monopole error control is to do parabolic cleaning, i.e. add source terms which diffuse the local error at the maximal